Spotify Guilt (Part Deux)

 One’s reminded of that line in Robert Altman’s ‘The Player’, when Tim Robbins’ stressed movie exec, answering the charge that anyone could write a script simply based on the headlines in the morning papers, says something like: ‘Great – remove the screenwriter and we might really have something going here.’

 If you ever get a job with one of the ‘big three’ music companies (Warner, Sony, Universal), you’ll probably have to undergo an ‘introduction to the music business’ course which emphasises the noble goal of collecting royalties for musicians and songwriters.
-But the more money is at stake, the less this seems to happen.
+But the more money at stake, the less this seems to happen.
 One’s reminded of Morris Levy’s stock riposte to disgruntled musicians and songwriters: ‘If you want royalties, go to Buckingham Palace’.

 But then it’s important to remember labels like Blue Note, Virgin and Island, and people like Alfred Lion, Simon Draper and Chris Blackwell, who were always music fans first and foremost.
 Ditto almost everyone I’ve come across working in niche genres (jazz, classical etc.).

 So the Spotify conundrum continues.
 When will I finally give up my Premium subscription?
 When it goes up to £12.99 a month?
 When a whole load of catalogue starts to go ‘missing’?
+Watch this space.

-3 thoughts on “Spotify Guilt (Part Deux)
+6 thoughts on “Spotify Guilt (Part Deux)

 Leave a comment